mefengl/vscode-copy-folder-content/README.md

 - **Copy Folder Content**: Include all files in the selected folder.
 - **Copy with Prompt**: Add a user-defined prompt.
 - **Copy Without Comments**: Exclude comments from copied content.
+- **Recursive Copy**: Recursively copy all files from the folder and its subfolders.

 ### File Commands